nnnoel/obsidian-anki-sync/README.md

 ### Syncing

-- Click the sync icon in the ribbon
+- Use the command palette and search for "Sync current Note to Anki Flashcards"
-- Use the command palette and search for "Sync current note to Anki"
+- Click the sync icon in the ribbon (if available)
 - Use the hotkey (configurable in Settings)

 ## Configuration